nmoore93/code-fruteria/README.md

-# equities-client-small
+# Code Fruit challenge

-This is a minimal version of the equities-client repo, containing only the essential structure and a sample swap-terms-form implementation.
+This is a minimal version of the code-fruit repo, containing only the essential structure and a sample swap-terms-form implementation.

 🎉 Calling all code wizards and fruit fanatics! 🍌🍎